 - The agent responds in the detected language

-- Test with mixed-language scenarios
+Test with mixed-language scenarios to find the right balance.

 Explicit language selection